Srbuhi01/Reinforcement-Learning/random-walk-fa/README.md

 ### **Bootstrapping**
 > Updates estimates using other estimates — a core principle behind **Temporal-Difference (TD)** learning.

+### **Polynomial & Fourier Bases**
+> Represent states as features using polynomial or Fourier functions.
+Fourier bases are generally more stable for online learning.

+### **Tile Coding**
+> Uses overlapping tilings to provide richer feature representation for large or continuous state spaces.

-Together, these methods demonstrate how function approximation helps reinforcement learning scale beyond tabular problems.
+Together, these methods demonstrate how function approximation allows reinforcement learning to scale beyond tabular problems.

 ---